RemoteMetering/geteventstore-promise/README.md

 The stream name

 #### options(optional)
-The mode of the projection to create, defaults to 'continous'
+The mode of the projection to create, defaults to 'continuous'

 ##### resolveLinktos
 Tells the subscription to resolve link events.